futuregrid/virtual-cluster/doc/source/intro.rst

     # python FGClusterRunprogram.py -f futuregrid.cfg -p helloworld.c -n 2 -a mycluster1

-Parameters:
+Parameters

   -f	Futuregrid configuration file
   -p 	Program source code file
   -n 	Number of computaion nodes you want to run with.
 Make sure that the number you input is no larger than the acutal number of computaion node you created.
   -a 	Name of virtual cluster you want to run program on